lumaa-dev/Keymey/README.md

 # Keymey - Discord bot
 This is my first Discord bot ever, **Keymey**.

 A multi-purpose Discord bot originally made because of a challenge, back in April 2021.
 Currently being entirely written for the 3rd time.
+Abandonned temporarily

 <!--

 Hello fellow developper.
-What you see bellow this text is an FaQ when the bot rewritting will be finished.
+What you see below this text is an FaQ when the bot rewritting will be finished.

 ### QnA